ChrisPaliqaw/project_part2/README.md

 ## Run the current version of the project

-1. `pre_approach` moves RB1 close enough to view the entrance to the cart
+1. `pre_approach` moves RB1 close enough to view the entrance to the cart.
+Make sure to set the `is_gazebo` parameter in the pre-approach launch file appropriately.
 ```
 ros2 launch project_part2 pre_approach.launch.py